fabric8io/docker-maven-plugin/doc/intro.md

 For proper isolation, container exposed ports can be dynamically and flexibly mapped to local host ports.
-It is easy to specify a Maven property which will be filled in with a dynamically assigned port after a container has been started, which can then be used as parameter for integration tests to connect to the application.
+It is easy to specify a Maven property which will be filled in with a dynamically assigned port after a container has been started.
+This can then be used as parameter for integration tests to connect to the application.

 ### Configuration

-You can use a single configuration for all goals (in fact, that's the recommended way).
-The configuration contains a general part and a list of image-specific configurations, one for each image.
+The plugin configuration contains a *general part* and a list of *image-specific* configurations, one for each image.

 The general part contains global configuration like the Docker URL or the path to the SSL certificates for communication with the Docker Host.

-Then, each image configuration has three parts:
+Then, each specific image configuration has three parts:

-* A general part containing the image's name and alias.
+* A general image part containing the image's name and alias.
 * A `<build>` configuration specifying how images are built.
 * A `<run>` configuration describing how containers should be created and started.